eugene-choi/GTRSB-Kaggle-Competition/README.md

 # GTRSB-Kaggle-Competition
 Project for CSCI-GA-2271: Computer Vision, taught by Prof. Rob Fergus, Fall 2021.

+# Performance:
+This implementation achieved the first place out of a total of 137 participants in both public and private leaderboard from the Computer Vision class.
+It achieved 0.99730 accuracy on the public leaderbaord and an even higher score of 0.99762 on the private leaderboard.

 ## Motivation
 Sarcasm detection is a challenge for sentiment analysis due to its difference between surface meaning and intended meaning.
 In this pa- per, we test state-of-the-art models (BERT, RoBERTa) on their grasp on sarcasm using sentiment analysis.
 We append sarcastic sen- tences from Sarcasm Corpus V2 and SemEval- 2018 to the IMDB and SST2 dataset then ob- serve behavioral changes.
 We expect predicted labels to become negative or stay negative as sarcasm has an inherent negative sentiment.
 Our results show that without additional train- ing, BERT-style models lack the knowledge to process sarcasm and its negative sentiment, and manipulating the length and position of the sarcasm concatenation did not show ob- vious trends.
 Different types of sarcasm and datasets also do not yield notable differences.